 We group the children in such a way so as to maximise the learning outcomes for each child.
 When dividing a class into groups, to be placed in separate classes, there are certain criteria to be taken into consideration:

-- The process of forming new friendships is a life skill which is important to develop.
+• The process of forming new friendships is a life skill which is important to develop.
+Children will be asked for a list of three friends.
+However, it may not always be possible to keep friends together.
 A positive and supportive attitude from parents is a key element in achieving a successful outcome in the new groups.

 Classes that have been split reunite daily to play together on the playground/sports field during breaks so they can maintain existing friendships as well as make new friends in the new group.
 This increases their circle of friends and their abilities to form new friendships.
-There will also be opportunity for station teaching at particular class levels, and for classes to come together for lessons across the curriculum.
+The schools plans for class level groups and teachers plan collaboratively at each class level.
+There will be opportunity for station teaching at particular class levels, and for classes to come together for lessons across the curriculum.

 Explaining to parents why their child is in a split class.